 There is a critical need for affordable housing across Canada.
 Ontario is no different from many other provinces, with ONPHA and the Co-operative Housing Federation of Canada (Ontario Region) estimating that 69,000 affordable rental homes and 30,000 supportive homes are needed over the next 10 years.

-NRB Inc. and our parent company, Horizon North, are innovative industry leaders and experienced modular builders for a variety of industries, including affordable housing.
+NRB Modular Solutions is an innovative industry leader and an experienced modular builder for a variety of industries, including affordable housing.

 A Success Story – British Columbia